Talk to a top lawyer for free

 Not every will names an executor, and not every person writes a will.
 If someone passes without writing a will or naming an executor, the probate court will typically appoint someone to serve as the estate administrator.
 (The terminology is different, and can also vary between states, but an estate administrator has basically the same responsibilities and serves the same role as an executor).

-The biggest difference between a power of attorney and an executor is that the agent under a POA has the authority to act on behalf of a principal while they are alive, and an executor acts on behalf of a person’s estate once they have passed.
+What’s the difference between power of attorney and executor?
+The biggest difference is that the agent under a POA has the authority to act on behalf of a principal while they are alive, and an executor acts on behalf of a person’s estate once they have passed.

 Once the principal dies, a POA expires, and no one can act on the principal's behalf.
 Instead, the focus shifts to probating their will and administering their estate.